-You can go to any retail pharmacy to get your prescriptions filled.
+You can go to any retail pharmacy to get your prescriptions filled, but your costs usually will be less at a Participating Pharmacy.
 You can get up to a 30-day supply of each prescription filled or refilled when You go to a retail pharmacy.